 You'll achieve a solid foundation in the standard technical challenges of professional performance, including improvisation, reading, and interpretation.
 You'll also receive intensive training in sight-reading and building repertoire while developing an acute awareness of vocal health.

 In your first week at Berklee, you will be given a placement audition by a voice faculty member, and the chair of the department will match you with the teacher best suited to your needs for private instruction.
 Every student will take at least four semesters of private lessons and must pass a final exam at the end of each semester on the skills learned.
-Students who select majors other than voice performance may also take private lessons, subject to faculty availability.
+Students who select majors other than voice performance may also take private lessons, subject to the requirements of their major and voice faculty availability.

 Vocal Labs and Performance Studies Courses